johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-> *Charismatic* derives from a Greek word, *charism*, meaning *gift of the Spirit*.
-Biblically speaking, the *charisma* of the Christian community comes from its anointing.
-Messiah, or Christ, essentially means *Anointed One*.
-The One Anointed with the Spirit.
+> The term *charismatic* derives from *charism* (Greek), meaning *gift*.
+Biblically speaking, the *charisma* of the Christian community comes from its spiritual anointing.
+Messiah—Christ—essentially means *Anointed One*: the One Anointed with the Spirit.

 ---

 Thus, the Messianic Community is a body of people anointed with the fragrant oil, or presence, of the Holy Spirit, having been brought under God's authority, through baptism into the Messiah.
 It is a body learning to walk in the footsteps of Jesus: learning to exercise its God-appointed mediatory, intercessory role, under the direction of the Spirit of God.

-> This community of disciples is a messianic, charismatic people called into covenant relationship with the Father, through the Son and sent into the world to bless the nations in the power of the Spirit!
+> **This community of disciples is a messianic, charismatic people called into covenant relationship with the Father, through the Son and sent into the world to bless the nations in the power of the Spirit!**

 ### Life...through death ###